QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

-* I think your code should be enough **documented** so that the programmer doesn't take hours trying to understand what you tried to do, and not too much otherwise, they may not read it.
+* I think your code should be enough **documented** so that the programmer doesn't take hours trying to understand what you tried to do, and not too much otherwise, they may not read it (TL;DR focus on readability and do not write useless stuff like "@param i, an int" for the parameter "int i"...)
 * you shouldn't copy-paste code from another part of your code
-* you should use frameworks or other programmer works (if they are still maintained) rather than rewriting everything from scratch and increase
+* you should use frameworks or other programmer works (_if they are still maintained_) rather than rewriting everything from scratch and increase
     * your workload
     * the complexity of your code
-    * the workload of the futures maintainers
+    * the workload of the next maintainers
 * give relevant names to your functions/variables (only when that's useful like ``i`` is better than ``index`` if ``i`` is a simple index) and declare